0

 L-Theanine has contributed to peace of mind and mood stability for thousands of years across many cultures through the shared ritual of drinking tea – especially green tea.

-• Lower heart rate and blood pressure – two physical mechanisms closely connected to feelings of anger<6>
+• Play a role in regulating heart rate and blood pressure – two physical mechanisms closely connected to feelings of anger<6>

 • Improve the effects of stress-busting GABA – helping maintain a calmer, more relaxed state of mind and reducing the power of anger mechanisms in the brain and nervous system